thaalescosta/cs2-match-and-player-scraper/README.md

 ### **ExtractPlayerData.ipynb**
 It's a simpler script that scrapes data about players from the top N HLTV teams (names, nicknames, PNG photos, country and more).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This data will be used to create a teams dataset to be later used in a Power BI dashboard.
+This data will be used to create a teams dataset to be later used in a Power BI dashboard.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So as with ExtractMatchData.ipynb, I divided everything into functions and these were the basic steps:
+So as with ExtractMatchData.ipynb, I divided everything into functions and these were the basic steps:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.** Scrape the Top HLTV Teams gathering the URLs for each team page